annnnangan/BAD-Project-Sign-Language/README.md

 This is a project making use of AI to detect your hand gesture to identify if you are doing the correct sign language.
 The AI is self-trained using a CNN model.
 You coudl learn the alphabet in ASL Sign Language, test what you have learn with quizzes and compare your quiz result with friends.
 Please see the video (https://youtu.be/trs0H3QVKG0) for the live demo.

+The project is deployed via AWS.
+You could visit the website (https://sign-language-monster.live/).

 <!-- GETTING STARTED -->
 ## Getting Started